Product Owner vs Project Manager: What's the Difference?

-The product owner and his responsibilities remain almost the same in both approaches (agile and scrum).
-Value maximization is the sole responsibility of the PO and they do so by making the right choices in terms of what to develop and when to develop.
-Creating, prioritizing, and managing backlog items is what a PO does on a daily basis.
+In both Scrum and agile, the responsibilities of product owners remain the same.
+Value maximization is the sole responsibility of the product owner and they do so by making the right choices in terms of what to develop and when to develop.
+Creating, prioritizing, and managing backlog items is what a product owner does on a daily basis.

 Product Owner Roles and Responsibilities

-A PO does a lot of things that are all aimed at maximizing the product value.
+A product owner manages a lot of things that are all aimed at maximizing the product value.
 The major tasks include:

-- Defining product goal and objectives and communicating these goals to the scrum team and other stakeholders
+- Defining product goals and objectives and communicating these goals to the scrum team and other stakeholders

-- Developing and managing the product backlog, ordering backlog items, and ensuring items are prioritized based on their importance
+- Practicing product backlog management, ordering backlog items, and ensuring items are prioritized based on their importance

 - Communicating product backlog items to the scrum team and ensuring they understand and know what they're supposed to do